Interested in getting more involved with your community?

 The Village of Oxford Zoning Board of Appeals meets on an as-needed basis, with meetings scheduled for the first Monday of each month at 7:00 p.m. in the Council Chambers at Oxford Village Hall.

-If you are interested in serving on the Village of Oxford Zoning Board of Appeals please complete a Board & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for addtional information.
-You may also submit a completed application to firstname.lastname@example.org.
+If you are interested in serving on the Village of Oxford Zoning Board of Appeals please complete a Boards & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for additional information.
+You may also submit a completed application to email@example.com.

 Downtown Development Authority (DDA)